axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

 2. *External*: send some TEST BTC on Bitcoin testnet to the deposit address specific above, and wait for 6 confirmations (i.e. the transaction is 6 blocks deep in the Bitcoin chain).

-  - ALERT: **DO NOT SEND ANY REAL ASSETS***
+  - ALERT: **DO NOT SEND ANY REAL ASSETS**
   - Bitcoin testnet faucet [https://testnet-faucet.mempool.co/](https://testnet-faucet.mempool.co/)
   - You can monitor the status of your deposit using the testnet explorer: [https://blockstream.info/testnet/](https://blockstream.info/testnet/)

-Do not exit c2d2cli while you are waiting for your deposit to be confirmed.
+Do not exit `c2d2cli` while you are waiting for your deposit to be confirmed.
 It will be watching for an event from the bitcoin bridge node which it needs to detect your transaction.

-If your bitcoin deposit transaction has at least one confirmation but is not detected, you can restart c2d2cli and append the `--bitcoin-tx-prompt` flag.
+If your bitcoin deposit transaction has at least 1 confirmation but is not detected, you can restart `c2d2cli` and append the `--bitcoin-tx-prompt` flag.
 The CLI will prompt you to enter the deposit tx info manually.
 The rest of the deposit procedure will still be automated.

     ```
-    c2d2cli deposit-btc ethereum [ethereum recipient address] --bitcoin-tx-prompt
+    `c2d2cli` deposit-btc ethereum [ethereum recipient address] --bitcoin-tx-prompt
     ```

-Once your transaction is detected, c2d2cli will wait until it has 6 confirmations before proceeding.
+Once your transaction is detected, `c2d2cli` will wait until it has 6 confirmations before proceeding.

- 3. c2d2 will automate the bitcoin deposit confirmation, and mint command signing and sending.
+ 3. C2D2 will automate the bitcoin deposit confirmation, and mint command signing and sending.
 Once the minting process completes you will see the following message:

     ```
     Mint command <commandId> completed at ethereum txID <transactionId>
     ```

-You can now open Metamask and add the wrapped BTC contract address. c2d2cli will print the contract address like this:
+You can now open Metamask and add the wrapped BTC contract address. `c2d2cli` will print the contract address like this:

 ```
 Using satoshi token <address>